kimko/bmd-micro/README.md

 # bmd-micro

-A micro service that manages users.
-Interaction with users is made available through a restful service API.
+A micro service that manages "Users" and "Falling Rocks" Interaction  is made available through a restful service API.
 Data is stored in a postgres database.

 Steps to run locally: